rmorshea/pybooster/README.md

 from typing import NewType
 from dataclasses import dataclass

-from ninject import injector, provider, required
+from pybooster import injector, provider, required

 @dataclass